-In any event I was asked to bake an apple pie for Thanksgiving dinner.
+In any event, I was asked to bake an apple pie for Thanksgiving dinner.
 It turns out that I didn’t have a recipe for any type of apple pie in Food Nirvana, for I considered that dessert to be so common that most everyone would know how to make it.
 Well, as of now the less common French Apple Pie recipe is and will remain in Food Nirvana.
 I found the basic recipe on the Internet (And not in any of my wide variety of cookbooks!), rated at 5 stars.
 Hmmm ... this one must really be good!

 I modified the Internet recipe considerably before making the pie and I have added procedures and tips that I use and also some from a dessert cookbook.
 The picture on the right is my first attempt at making French Apple Pie.
 It smells yummy and it looks great, but I will have to taste it first (see below) to know that it is up to my standards for Food Nirvana.

-I recommend using a 9" diameter (measured at the bottom of the pie plate) glass pie plate or 8" diameter deep dish pie plate.
+I recommend using a 9" diameter (measured at the interior bottom of the pie plate) glass pie plate or an 8" or 9" diameter deep dish pie plate.
 As to choice of apples, the experts recommend using multiple varieties in the same pie, and only those varieties that bake well.
 Typical easy to find choices are: Stayman, Johnathan, Golden Delicious, Braeburn, Granny Smith and Gala.
 Select any three of those types and go for it.
 The total number of apples you will need depends on their size.
 Six large apples or eight medium size apples will work fine.

 I purchased two medium-large apples of four kinds to test this recipe, Gala, Granny Smith, Braeburn and Golden Delicious.
 I only needed to use five of the apples to get the 7 cups of slices required for the recipe below, so you can likely get by with fewer apples than I have indicated.
 The second time I made the pie I increased the number of apples to six and I was pleased with the result.
 Of course, I slightly increased the spices too, and the increases are reflected in the recipe below.